Sunday, Feb. 26, 2017

 - Chilly Hilly record number of riders is 6,029 (set in 2010); this year 3,270 registered to brave the February day.

 - This year 41 riders come from far and wide including Alaska, California, Colorado, District of Columbia, Florida, Idaho, Maine, Minnesota, Montana, Rhode Island, Tennessee and Virgina.
 Oregon had 50 riders. - plus British Columbia (12 riders) and United Kingdom (1 rider)

 - Typically 24 percent of riders are female; 76 percent are male

 - The oldest registered rider was 81 years old.
-The youngest was one and a half years old.
-(We are not sure, however, how old the youngest rider who actually rode.)
+The youngest was 1.5 years old (accompanied by an adult).